How I Will Take Over Commercial Office Brokerage

 I Already Know How to Do Your Job

-But I Have a Problem
+But I Have One Problem

-To remain competitive — to actually close a transaction without a broker — I need a continuous feed of fresh listing data, transaction records, and market intelligence.
-Without it, my recommendations become stale, my comps become unreliable, and the tenant goes back to calling you.
-My entire value proposition depends on the data you produce.
+I need current data.
+Lease terms expire.
+Spaces absorb.
+Asking rents and concession structures shift quarterly.
+A model trained on last quarter's data is already degrading.
+To close a transaction without a broker, I need a continuous feed of fresh listings, transaction records, and market intelligence.
+Without it, my recommendations go stale and the tenant goes back to calling you.

-Here's What You Should Understand
+What You Should Understand

 The One Thing You Can Still Control